WARNING: TESTOSTERONE OVERLOAD!

 Gian Maria Volontè

-Born in Milan in 1933, he studies in Rome at the "National Dramatic Arts Academy" were reaches the degree in 1957.
-He starts working in teather and television, where he is soon noticed as one of the most promising actors of his generation.
-After a few short appearance in movies, he reaches notoriety with the character of Ramón Rojo in Sergio Leone
+Born in Milan in 1933, Gian Maria Volontè studied in Rome at the "National Dramatic Arts Academy", where he obtains his degree in 1957.
+He began working in teather and television, where he was soon noticed as one of the most promising actors of his generation.
+After several supporting appearances in film...

 Over more than thirty years, Michael Wincott has gained the reputation of a respected and uncompromising actor.
 Born in Scarborough, Ontario, he eventually moved to New York City where he graduated from Juilliard in 1986 and began a relationship with Joseph Papp's Public Theatre beginning with his creation of the role of Kent in Eric Bogosian's Talk Radio...